How To Help Kids Focus And Pay Attention

 So, your child isn’t focusing.
 Maybe they’re just wowed by the world around them.
 Maybe they’re completely zoning out during a Zoom lesson, staring into space instead of at their school assignment.
 It can be frustrating when a kid veers off task, but a well-meaning “Hey, listen up!” probably won’t do the trick.
-Parents have an important role in helping a child with a short attention span or who has difficulty focusing — and how you respond in that frustrating moment makes a big difference in what’s harmful and what’s helpful.
+Parents have an important role in helping a kid focus and pay attention — and how you respond in that frustrating moment makes a big difference in what’s harmful and what’s helpful.

 If your goal is to foster a longer attention span in your child, keep in mind that focus is a skill.
 With a bit of strategic help (and, of course, patience), your kids can develop and improve that skill over time.

-Why: There is something triggering about having to remind your child for the millionth time to focus on their chore, start their classwork, or finish their latest homework assignment.
-“Parents can sometimes jump to shaming or expressing disappointment, anger, or annoyance without stopping to think about our child’s viewpoint,” says school psychologist Rebecca Bransetter.
+There is something triggering about having to remind your child for the millionth time to focus on their chore, start their classwork, or finish their latest homework assignment.
+“Parents can sometimes jump to shaming or expressing disappointment, anger, or annoyance without stopping to think about our child’s viewpoint,” says school psychologist Rebecca Bransetter, Ph.D.

-Keep in mind that because focus is a skill, younger kids don’t always have the brain power to hone in on a task.
+Keep in mind that because focus is a skill, younger kids don’t always have the brainpower to hone in on a task.
 Bransetter points out that the part of the brain responsible for focus doesn’t develop fully until early adulthood.
-And in older kids, stressful situations (like, oh, distance learning in a global pandemic) can make it more difficult to pay attention.
+And in older kids, stressful situations can make it more difficult to pay attention.

-Try “notice and explore” technique.
-First, observe your child’s struggle, then try asking questions like: “I notice you are having a hard time starting on your math.
+Try the “notice and explore” technique.
+First, observe your child’s struggle, then try asking questions like: “I notice you’re having a hard time starting on your math.
 What’s going on for you?
 Are you okay?
 Can I help in any way?
 What thoughts are popping into your head right now about this math worksheet?”

-Better approach: Teach your kids to problem solve themselves
+The Better Approach: Teach your kids to problem-solve themselves.

 “Questions bring focus back to your child’s frontal lobe, which is where rational thought can occur,” says Bransetter.
 “Kids can’t problem-solve if they feel stressed or judged.”

-Why: After a summer of playing outside all day, you might expect your kids to seamlessly transition to work-mode.
-But, like any other human, your kids need breaks — especially now that they may have exchanged in-person school for distance learning in the living room.
-So let go of the mindset that your kids need to replicate an entire school day at home.
+After a summer of playing outside all day, you might expect your kids to seamlessly transition to work-mode.
+But, like any other human, your kids need breaks.

 Keep in mind that if you host a kitchen dance party, you’ll need to help your kids settle back into work mode when the time comes.
 “Kids have to get their brains and bodies back into that lower-energy space,” Rosanbalm says.
 In such cases, try pretending you’re going down an elevator with your kids as you sink into your chair, getting quieter and slower as you count down from 10.